-If you have visitors to your home, ventilate your home by opening windows and doors to let fresh air in and consider asking visitors to exercise precautionary behaviours such as keeping their distance.
-Tests are no longer free for the general public, but you can ask visitors to take a rapid lateral flow test before visiting if you wish.
-You might also consider asking them to wear a face covering and want to wear a face covering yourself.
+Consider asking visitors to your home to take additional precautions, such as keeping their distance.
+COVID-19 tests are no longer free for the general public, but you may wish to ask visitors to take a lateral flow device (LFD) test before visiting.
+You might also consider asking them to wear a face covering and you may want to wear a face covering yourself.

 If it feels right for you, work from home if you can.
 If you cannot work from home, speak to your employer about what arrangements they can make to reduce your risk.
 It may be that you are entitled to a Reasonable Adjustment under the Equality Act.
-See Public health principles for reducing the spread of COVID-19 and other respiratory infections in the workplace.
+See Public health principles for reducing the spread of COVID-19 and other respiratory infections in the workplace

 If you are too ill to work, you may be eligible for Statutory Sick Pay.

 When out and about, you may want to try to keep your distance from others if that feels right for you, and consider reducing the time you spend in crowded spaces or anywhere that is enclosed or poorly ventilated.
 Wash your hands regularly and avoid touching your face.

 Consider wearing a well-fitting face covering in crowded public spaces.
 Although face coverings are primarily worn to protect others, because they cover the nose and mouth, which are the main routes of transmission of the virus that causes COVID-19 infection, they may also provide some limited protection to the wearer.